Mat2OO1/Mat2OO1/README.md

 <h1 align="center">Hi 👋 , I'm Mateusz</h1>
 <h3 align="center">I want to become Junior Full-Stack Developer 🧑🏼‍💻</h3>

-- 📚 I'm a third year student of Applied Computer Science at WUST
+- 📚 I'm a final-year student of Applied Computer Science at WUST
+- 🏢 I'm gaining practical experience as a summer intern at BNY Mellon
-- 🌱 I’m currently learning **Angular**
+- 🌱 I’m currently working on my engineering thesis

 - ⚡ **I love travelling and playing on a guitar.
 I'm a math and IT private tutor**